0xM1cx/Obsidian-Notes/Programming/DSA/DSA.md

-# DSA Introduction
+# DSA Learning List
-- Day −∞ to 0: Stick to a programming language like C or C++.
-Make sure that you are comfortable with pointers/objects.
+- <s>Day −∞ to 0: Stick to a programming language like C or C++.
+Make sure that you are comfortable with pointers/objects.</s>

-- Day 1: Understand the concept of [Algorithmic complexity](https://en.wikipedia.org/wiki/Algorithmic_complexity "en.wikipedia.org").
-Skip the theory for now, but for every piece of code you write, you should be able to derive both time and space complexity.
+- <s>Day 1: Understand the concept of [Algorithmic complexity](https://en.wikipedia.org/wiki/Algorithmic_complexity "en.wikipedia.org").
+Skip the theory for now, but for every piece of code you write, you should be able to derive both time and space complexity.</s>

 - Day 2 - 10: Let’s start with some simple data structures,
 1. Arrays